WeaponMechanics/MechanicsMain/.github/ISSUE_TEMPLATE/testing_required.md

 **Can you think of ways to break this feature?**
 If you can think of anything that might break this feature, let us know.

 ## When posting testing results, make sure to include configurations used!
+Also post benchmark using nano (convert to millis)